5GASP definition of a Network Application

-Although there does not yet exist a standard definition of what a NetApp is, in 5GASP we identified some key characteristics that shall aid to the definition of a NetApp in the context of the 5G System.
+Although there does not yet exist a standard definition of what a Network Application is, in 5GASP we identified some key characteristics that shall aid to the definition of a Network Application in the context of the 5G System.
 Specifically, in 5GASP we consider that:

-A NetApp, in the context of the 5G System, is defined as set of services that provide certain functionalities to the verticals and their associated use cases.
+A Network Application, in the context of the 5G System, is defined as set of services that provide certain functionalities to the verticals and their associated use cases.

-The following are some identified characteristics of a NetApp, following the terminology introduced in Section ‘Definitions’ at the beginning of this document.
-Specifically, a NetApp:
+The following are some identified characteristics of a Network Application, following the terminology introduced in Section ‘Definitions’ at the beginning of this document.
+Specifically, a Network Application:

 - Should deliver services to 5G Verticals;